biopragmatics/oquat/docs/unknowns/source/to.md

 | GrainGenes_trait:Starch_digestibility          |        1 | [TO:0002647](http://purl.obolibrary.org/obo/TO_0002647) |
 | GrainGenes_trait:Water_absorption              |        1 | [TO:0002648](http://purl.obolibrary.org/obo/TO_0002648) |

-## `Gramene` (8)
+## `Gramene`

+There are 8 usages of `Gramene` in `to`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20Gramene)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20Gramene).

 | curie                    |   usages | nodes                                                                                                                                                                                                                                                                                            |
 |--------------------------|----------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|